Before Kolby met Amelia, she hardly knew what a Collie was. When her trainer suggested a Rough Collie for her next guide dog, Kolby said, “What?”

 Sometimes people will ask Kolby, “Does she do any tricks?”

-In public, Kolby tries to be unfailingly polite, but she told me with a hint of exasperation in her voice, “I think being a guide dog is a pretty good trick!”
+Kolby tries to be unfailingly polite, but she told me with some exasperation, “I think being a guide dog is a pretty good trick!”
 On a daily basis, Amelia does the specialized work that many consider to be the highest calling for a service dog.
 A trick dog merely has to repetitively perform the same behaviors, while a guide dog must regularly reason out how to adapt and apply learned behaviors to novel situations.

 In Kolby’s words, “The bar is set very high to become guide dog.
 It’s the most difficult job you can ask of a dog, because of the independent thinking involved.”